-Abstract- In this article we present EANT, "Evolutionary Acquisition of Neural Topologies", a method that creates neural networks (NNs) by evolutionary reinforcement learning.
+Abstract.
+In this article we present EANT2, a method that creates neural networks (NNs) by evolutionary reinforcement learning.
 The structure of NNs is developed using mutation operators, starting from a minimal structure.
 Their parameters are optimised using CMA-ES.
-EANT can create NNs that are very specialised; they achieve a very good performance while being relatively small.
-This can be seen in experiments where our method competes with a different one, called NEAT, "NeuroEvolution of Augmenting Topologies", to create networks that control a robot in a visual servoing scenario.
+EANT2 can create NNs that are very specialised; they achieve a very good performance while being relatively small.
+This can be seen in experiments where our method competes with a different one, called NEAT, to create networks that control a robot in a visual servoing scenario.